 Thanksgiving, praise, and edification from singing is not to entertain, amuse, or please people as the audience.
+Worship to God is for the worshipers to focus on God.
 Singing loses its purpose when people turn spiritual songs from worship and teaching into a show before people.
-Christ preached against practicing righteousness to be seen and worshiping for show (Matt 6:1–7, 16–18).
+Christ preached against worshiping for show as some practiced righteousness to be seen by others (Matt 6:1–7, 16–18).

-The New Testament teaches that words are essential to worship and edification in spiritual songs.
-Unknown languages without interpretation are excluded (1 Cor 14:7–19).
-Paul described musical instruments as “lifeless” or soulless comparing those using unknown languages in assembly (1 Cor 14:7).
+The New Testament teaches that words are essential to worship and edification.
+The Scriptures exclude speaking unknown languages without interpretation in the assembly (1 Cor 14:7–19).
+Furthermore, Paul described musical instruments as “lifeless” or soulless comparing those using unknown languages in assembly (1 Cor 14:7).
 Paul expressed, “In church, I would rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue” (1 Cor 14:19).
 The principle stands that nonverbal sounds do not fit the character of Christians singing, praying, and teaching.

 Jesus established worship in spirit and truth changing worship from the physical place of Jerusalem to the spiritual place of spirit and truth (John 4:21–24).
-Old Testament worship was a physical worship including Levitical priests, a physical temple, animal sacrifices, and musical instruments.
+Old Testament worship was a physical worship including Levitical priests, a physical temple, various sacrifices, and musical instruments.
 New Testament worship is spiritual with Christians as priests offering spiritual sacrifices in God’s temple — the church — including sacrifices of praise singing with meaningful words (John 4:21–24; Heb 13:15–16; 1 Pet 2:9).
-David’s worship in Jerusalem as described in the OT is not directly applicable to Jesus’s worship in spirit and truth.
+David’s worship in Jerusalem as described in the OT is not compatible model for Jesus’s worship in spirit and truth.